 Each manufacturer provides ISO values for you to try.
 Because your light meter reads light, not IR, You’ll have to guess and bracket.
 Because the ratio of IR to visible light is always changing, a set ISO value won’t work consistently.

-Focusing with Infrared Film
+Focusing with Infrared Film Photography

-Infrared light does not focus at the same point as visible light and is called infrared focus shift.
+Infrared light does not focus at the same point as visible light and is called an infrared focus shift.
 Older cameras and lens are best for infrared film photography and they will typically have a red line, dot or an “R” to help adjust for this infrared focus shift.

 This is the infrared focus mark.
 It indicates how far you need to rotate the focus ring to achieve correct focus in infrared light.